-All in all, it's time and effort well-invested.
-An investment that pays back as soon as advisors apply the training, back at their desks.
+All in all, it’s time and effort well-invested.
+An investment that pays back as soon as advisors apply the lessons learned, back at their desks.

-If you’ve seen your team send some embarrassing blunders, or you’d just like an expert outside view, then my “surgical” approach to training could be just what you need.
+If you’ve seen your team send some embarrassing blunders, or you’d just like an expert outside view, then our “surgical” approach to training could be just what you need.

 Book a free consultation today to discuss your challenge and find out if we’re a good fit.